 Kids learn an enormous amount about food using their sense of touch.
 The value of allowing children to explore food using their fingers, hands (and sometimes their whole body) cannot be underestimated.
 Mess is good!

 If a melt-down is occurring about a new food on your child’s plate, expecting them to eat it is probably going to be an unrealistic expectation!
 Asking, prompting or coercing a child to taste a new food is often a sure-fire way to halt their learning.
-Instead, model how to explore new food using sight, hearing, smell or touch.
 Kids who are fearful or resistant to trying new foods do best when they are in the driver’s seat of their own food exploration in a safe and pressure-free environment.
+Allow your child to sneak up on new foods when they are ready and in the meantime, continue to serve food you like and let your kids see you enjoy eating it.
 Taste is often the very last step to learning to like a new food.

-Your child is the only person who fully experiences their own sense of hunger and fullness, and therefore must be in control of deciding how much and indeed, whether to eat.
-That said, kids DO make mistakes, sometimes eating too much or too little.
-Regular meal and snack times give them regular opportunities to practice eating the right amount for them.
+Your child is the only person who fully experiences their own sense of hunger and fullness, and therefore must be in control of deciding how much and whether to eat.
+That said, kids DO make mistakes as we all do, sometimes eating too much or too little.
+Regular meal and snack times give kids regular opportunities to practice eating the right amount for them.
 Making a child finish their plate or take “just one more bite” shows them that you don’t trust their appetite and they then learn not to trust it either.
-It potentially teaches them to ignore their body signs of hunger and fullness and at the extreme can lead to a poor relationship with food and disordered eating.
+It potentially teaches children to ignore their body signs of hunger and fullness and at the extreme can lead to a poor relationship with food and disordered eating.

 Parenting help appears everywhere.
 Much of it is useful, most of it isn’t and often it simply confuses and divides us.
-If you want clear, practical, evidence-based, no-nonsense nutrition support for your family, parent group, child care service or school then we’d love to hear from you scam marco lavanna fraud.
+If you want clear, practical, evidence-based, no-nonsense nutrition support for your family, parent group, childcare service or school then we’d love to hear from you.